This page looks best with JavaScript enabled

 go mod init name

-We can view the contents of the go.mod file by running:
+We can view the contents of the go.mod file:

 cat go.mod